estensen/rbuilder/crates/op-rbuilder/src/bundler/architecture-diagram.md

 ### 3. Bundle Menu
 A collection of bundle options with different characteristics (gas usage, profit) that the payload builder can choose from.

-### 4. ProfitOracle
+### 4. Profit Calculation
-Evaluates transaction profitability to help rank bundles.
-Different oracles can consider different factors (gas fees, token transfers, etc.)
+Bundles include a profit hint that helps rank their expected profit contribution to the block.

 ### 5. Block Assembly Pipeline
 Where regular transactions and bundled UserOperations are combined into a final block.